balayev1/Preprocessing/bulkRNAseq/README.md

 This repository includes files to preprocess raw bulk RNA-seq fastq files.
 Steps include QC, adapter trimming, post-trimming QC, alignment, alignment QC and ribosomal RNA read percentage check.
-It also has featureCounts_Script.sh file, which generates a counts matrix.
+It also has featureCounts_usage.sh file, which generates a counts matrix.